How old do I need to be to volunteer at the Centre?

 We have roles for anyone over 16; however, volunteers working directly with clients/service users must be over 18.

 Most of our admin/office-based roles ask you to give approximately ½ day per week, but this is flexible.
 For volunteers with a specific expertise, a more structured commitment is required i.e. regular weekly commitment for counsellors, and agreed timetable for therapists.
 If that’s not possible you could volunteer on an ad-hoc basis for fund-raising events or community engagement.
 Ideally, we ask that you will be able to volunteer with us for a period of 6 months or more.

 What training and support will I receive?

 All volunteers will be provided with relevant induction and training for the role they have chosen.
-Regular volunteer support groups are held on a quarterly basis and networking is encouraged for learning and support.
+Regular volunteer support groups are held regularly and networking is encouraged for learning and support.
 Relevant IT training will be provided where appropriate.
 Volunteer reviews are carried out after the first 3 months, and at least annually thereafter.
 We also offer £50 per annum towards professional development within related areas, after six months as a volunteer.

 Can I volunteer if I have been recently bereaved?

 Not in a client support role. if you have been bereaved or had personal experience of cancer (either yourself or a close family member) with in the last two years you will be unable to volunteer with us in a client support role.
 We do have other rewarding roles in administration, fundraising, helping at events and community engagement.

 Public transport expenses are paid or mileage up to a limit of 20 miles (currently at 45p per mile) or £10 per day.
 Parking is limited and cannot be guaranteed.
 Volunteers who work 6 hours or more on a single day are entitled to a maximum of £5 for lunch.